DigitalScriptorium/ds-data/README.md

 1. Navigate to `member-data` directory.
 2. Click on `Add File` button and click `Upload files` from context menu.
 3. Drag and drop or click to add files to be uploaded.
-4. Commit changes directly to main branch.
+4. `Commit changes` directly to main branch.

 ### Uploading full reconciled "batch" files:

 1. Navigate to `ds-data/terms/batch` directory.
 2. Click on `Add File` button and click `Upload files` from context menu (file to be uploaded should be 'DATE-element-combined-enriched.csv`).
-3. Drag and drop or click to add files to be uploaded.
+3. Drag and drop or `choose your files` to be uploaded.
-4. Commit changes directly to main branch.
+4. `Commit changes` directly to main branch.

 ### Updating reconciled "term" values to be used in Wikibase import: